imoralescs/imoralescs.github.io/javascript_functional.md

 An accumulator is an additional argument added to a function.
 As the function that has an accumulator is continually called upon, the result of the computation so far is stored in the accumulator.
 After the recursion is done, the value of the accumulator itself is often returned unless further manipulation of the data is needed.

+### Recursion

+Recursion is most famous functional programming technique.
+A recursive function is a function that calls itself.
+When a functions calls itself, something strange happens.
+It acts both as a loop, in that it executes the same code multiple times, and as a function stack.

 ## Memoization

 Is an optimization technique where expensive function calls are cached such that the result can be immediately returned the next time the function is called with the same arguments.
 This method of optimization is not unique to JavaScript and is quite common in many programming languages.
 It is especially useful in recursive functions as calls are more likely to call with the same arguments while recursing.